-Figure 4.9.
-Frequency of Policy Objectives Aiming at Increasing Access by Income Group and Policy Objective Level 2, 1990-2020 provisions concern health services in LMICs and LICs.
-Their share is lower in HICs and UMICs, while housing plays a more prominent role in these two groups.
+Figure 4.9 Frequency of Policy Objectives Aiming at Increasing Access by Income Group and Policy Objective Level 2, 1990-2020

 Note: The total number of provisions applies to all provisions aiming at increasing access within each income group.
 Numbers in brackets indicate the number of reporting countries within each income group.